johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	UKCAM		http://ukcafricanmission.wordpress.com
 -	Social 		http://about.me/jbclements

-John is married to Sarah; they have three boys and one girl and presently live in a delightful corner of South West Wales, UK.
+John is married to Sarah; they have three boys and one girl and, since 2002, have lived in a delightful corner of South West Wales, UK.
 John is an avid bird-watcher and casual photographer, pastimes that he combines with his enjoyment of countryside and coastal walking.

 [^cf1]: ⌘ *Missio Dei*---an increasingly widespread theological concept; broadly equivalent with *God's eternal purpose* (see MPD-M1).